chungderson/PUBLIC-overnight-drift/README.md

 These are only some of the things you can do with Alpaca and Pandas.

-It is important to note that I have almost zero coding experience, and I literally learned how to use VSC and Git by vibecoding.
-However, I want to take time to thank my AP CS A teacher Mrs. Susan King, found [here](https://www.linkedin.com/in/susan-king-00335bba/) for her incredible love for teaching and her inspiring outlook on programming.
-She's retired now, which is simultaneously amazing for her and also a huge loss to all future students.
+It is important to note that I have little coding experience, and I lowkey learned how to use VSC and Git just by vibecoding.
+I want to take time to thank my AP CS A teacher Mrs. Susan King, found [here](https://www.linkedin.com/in/susan-king-00335bba/) for her incredible love for teaching and her inspiring outlook on programming.
+She's retired now, which is both amazing for her and also a huge loss to all future students.